creativemexy/sue-mon/OCI_DEPLOYMENT.md

 # OCI Deployment Guide for Sue & Mon PHP Website

-This guide will help you deploy the Sue & Mon PHP website on Oracle Cloud Infrastructure (OCI) with Caddy web server and automatic updates.
+This guide will help you deploy the Sue & Mon PHP website on Oracle Cloud Infrastructure (OCI) with Caddy web server and automatic updates, using Supabase as the database.

 ## 🚀 **Prerequisites**